 With Solvency II equivalency now secured, and after many years of collaboration between the BMA and the reinsurance industry, Bermuda is and remains a major platform for large commercial reinsurers and alternative insurance players who appreciate the flexibility which Bermuda’s platform provides and, of course, the regulatory ease of the captive industry.

 The space to watch, however, will be the life reinsurance industry.
 It will be interesting to see whether, how, and in what form this sector evolves as it takes advantage of Bermuda’s new competitive advantage in the marketplace.

-Chris Garrod is a Director in the Corporate department of Conyers Dill & Pearman’s Bermuda office.
-He joined Conyers in 1997 and is a member of the Firm's insurance practice.
-Chris specialises in advising on reinsurance and ILS structures, including large commercial insurers, life reinsurers, special purpose insurers, cat bonds, sidecars and segregated account vehicles.
-In addition to his insurance practice, he also advises on all aspects of Bermuda corporate law, including mergers and acquisitions, takeovers, reorganisations and re-domestications.
+Chris Garrod is a Director in the Corporate department of Conyers and is head of the firm’s Fintech practice.
+Chris advises on all matters involving Fintech and digital transformation generally, including Insurtech.
+He has worked with and assisted clients forming cryptocurrency vehicles using blockchain-based technology, setting up Bermuda's first digital token issuer in late 2017.
+Besides Fintech, his practice includes advising on Bermuda reinsurance structures and working with or forming large commercial insurers, life reinsurers, insurance captives, special purpose insurers and segregated account vehicles.
+He also generally advises on all aspects of Bermuda corporate law, including mergers and acquisitions, takeovers, reorganizations and re-domestications.